 Garden Club of America’s Urban Forestry Fellowship

-Application Deadline: January 31, 2018
+Application Deadline: January 31, 2019

-The GCA Zone VI Fellowship in Urban Forestry
+The Garden Club of America Zone VI Fellowship in Urban Forestry

 To advance the field of urban forestry by encouraging students to study the planning, management, horticulture and ecology of urban forests and the effect of healthy urban forests on people and the environment.

 Funds one or more students annually at $5,000 for study and research that will advance the knowledge of urban forestry and increase the number of scientists in the field.
-A recipient may apply for an additional year.
+A recipient may reapply for an additional year.

 Open to graduate or advanced undergraduate students enrolled in U.S. institutions studying urban forestry, environmental studies, horticulture, forestry, or related courses of study with a special interest in the urban forest.
 Students must be enrolled during the academic year following the award decision.
 Eligibility is open to U.S. Citizens and permanent residents who are enrolled in a U.S. - based institution.